jameswyngaarden/istart-sharedreward/README.md

   - `nohup bash code/run_L1stats.sh > nohup_L1stats.out &` (wait till this is done before running L2stats.sh)
   - `nohup bash code/run_L2stats.sh > nohup_L2stats.out &`
 1. review *.out logs from `nohup`. (if no errors, delete them. if errors, report on Asana and raise at lab meeting)
+  - - `nohup bash code/run_L3stats.sh > nohup_L3stats.out &`
+1. for L3 analyses, and run activation and ppi separately, making sure to change the model number for the inputs.
+Activations are titled model 3 and PPI are titled model 2.